WCF honors Mike Hughes

 |

-November 28: Thanksgiving
+November 27: Thanksgiving Federal holiday

-Federal holiday.
-Most banks and government offices closed today. (many also closed tomorrow)
+Banks and most government offices closed today.

-December 25: Christmas
+December 25: Christmas Federal holiday

-Federal holiday.
-Most banks and government offices closed today.
+Banks and most government offices closed today.

 |